 External

 The external component contains a microphone, a speech processor, and a transmitter.
 The speech processor and microphone are contained in a small unit that looks like a hearing aid.
 A small wire will link this to the transmitter.
-This microphone picks up acoustic sounds and sends it to the speech processor.
+This microphone picks up acoustic sounds and sends them to the speech processor.
 The processor will then send the message to the transmitter which codes the signals and send them to the implanted receiver.

 Internal

 The internal component includes a receiver.
 This is located under the skin on the temporal bone.
-The receiver will collect signals from the transmitter and converts them into electrical pulses.
+The receiver will collect signals from the transmitter and convert them into electrical pulses.
 These electrodes stimulate the auditory nerve throughout a portion of the cochlea.
 The brain interprets these signals as sound.

 Cochlear Implant FAQs